 The grand grandfather and his son, the grandfather, continued to make wine for their families and friends.

 In early 1990ies, when times got better for entrepreneurship with the collapse of the communist regime, the grandfather’s son in law, Vladimir’s father Viktor got hooked on winemaking.
 After a careful research of the family’s winemaking tradition and modern technology, Viktor planted the new vineyard in 1991 and produced his first wine in 1994.

 Young Vladimir was amazed with what his father was doing.
 And equally amazed with those fine sentiments and pleasures wine brings to men.
 He studied Viticulture and Engineering at university.
 After his father died in 2008, Vladimir took over the family’s winemaking tradition as the 4th generation.
 Vladimir is a wine producer, wine juries member, the host of the cellar we take you to, and a consultant to other Serbian winemakers.

 What makes this wine tasting unique, we ask Vladimir.

 It is absolutely unique in Serbia.
-It is both the ambience and the wines selected to be sampled, says Vladimir.
-It is also in how we subtly guide you to develop your own taste in wine.
-And there are grape varieties and food pairings that are our original and bold proposition that stands out from the mass.
+It is both the ambience and the wines selected to be sampled, he says.
+It’s also in how we subtly guide you to develop your own taste in wine.
+The grape varieties and the food pairings you taste are our original proposition that stands out from the mass.